phosseini/rift/README.md

 Results are saved to `results/hbp_<timestamp>.jsonl` and cached per judge + strategy.
 Each record includes `rubric_text`, `labels` (majority-voted), `votes` (raw per-run outputs), `n_votes`, and an `error` field if the API call failed.

-`--eval-strategy` controls how failure modes are applied (default: `scoped`):
+`--eval-strategy` controls how failure modes are applied:

 - **`joined`** — all rubric criteria for a conversation are concatenated into one string and evaluated with all failure modes together.
 Equivalent to the paper's method.
-- **`scoped`** — criterion-scope failure modes run on each criterion individually; rubric-scope modes run on the full joined rubric.
+- **`scoped`** (default) — criterion-scope failure modes run on each criterion individually; rubric-scope modes run on the full joined rubric.
 Produces `per_criterion` and `per_conversation` records, letting you pinpoint failure modes at the criterion level rather than just the rubric.

 ## Parameters